 Sponsors have an essential role to play in assisting us to meet our objectives of maintaining the integrity of the market and ensuring an appropriate degree of consumer protection.
 We hold sponsor firms to high standards because a failure by a sponsor could harm both market integrity and the interests of consumers.

-Sponsors are required to comply with our approval criteria on an ongoing basis and to meet a number of other obligations set out in Listing Rule 8 (LR 8).
-We monitor, guide, and where appropriate refer sponsors for investigation.
+As such, sponsors are required to comply with our approval criteria on an ongoing basis and to meet a number of other obligations set out in Chapter 24 of the UK Listing Rules sourcebook (UKLR) and we supervise them closely.

 Our supervision of sponsors

-At an operational level, the regulation of sponsors is governed by the Listing Rules.
-Sponsors that are authorised firms are also supervised by the FCA’s Supervision Division.
-The supervision of sponsors is distinct from our supervision of authorised firms and is specifically focused on ensuring sponsors discharge their responsibilities under LR 8.
+The regulation of sponsors is primarily governed by the UK Listing Rules.
+Sponsors that are authorised firms are also supervised by the FCA’s Supervision Division in relation to other obligations within the FCA Handbook.
+The supervision of sponsors is distinct from our supervision of authorised firms and is specifically focused on ensuring sponsors discharge their responsibilities under UKLR 24.

 The sponsor rules do not apply to pricing, allocation, research, sales, underwriting or trading: these areas are dealt with by other sections of our Handbook and are supervised by other areas of the FCA.

-The Primary Market Specialist Supervision Team liaises closely and regularly with our colleagues in Wholesale Supervision, Enforcement, Primary Market Oversight, Listing Transactions and Secondary Market Oversight.
+The Primary Market Specialist Supervision Team liaises closely and regularly with our colleagues across the FCA with an interest in the supervision of sponsors.
+This includes our Wholesale Supervision, Enforcement, Listings Department and Secondary Market teams.
 We liaise with external regulatory bodies such as AIM Regulation, the Takeover Panel and the PRA where relevant.

 Primary Market Specialist Supervision Objectives